de4a-eu/toop-commons-ng/README.md

 `v2.1.0` - work in progress
 * Updated to the new EDM 2.1.0
+* Added Jackson Databind for the Kafka Client

 2020-08-30: release of `v2.0.0`
 * Using Java 8 date time classes for JAXB generated classes